KubaP/glsl-lsp/docs/Specification.md

 // Would be lexed as:
 i +<ERROR>=5;
 ```
-Note that this allows keywords to be split up.
+Note that this allows keywords and identifiers to be split in half:
 ```glsl
 str\
 uct I;